Schnitzer Prize of the West

 No, not by the Schnitzer Prize of the West.
 However, a log of the nominee’s name and year nominated will be collected and saved for three years for future consideration.

-The Advisory Committee gives thoughtful and meticulous consideration to all the applications to decide and select a winner each year.
+The Advisory Committee undergoes a thoughtful and meticulous review of all complete applications each year to decide and select the Prize winner.

 The chosen nominee(s) will be notified of their award by a representative of the Schnitzer Prize of the West Advisory Committee.
 This will typically take place in the spring.
-There will be a Prize ceremony, which usually takes place in May of each year in both Portland and Bend, Oregon.
+There will be a Prize ceremony, which usually takes place in the summer of each year in Portland, Oregon.

 Yes.
-Complete nominations are considered for two consecutive award cycles.
+Complete nominations are considered for up to three award cycles.
 An individual can only be awarded the Schnitzer Prize of the West once in a lifetime.

 Matt Muchna, M.A.